 At Door Power, we know how important it is that your garage door functions safely and provides protection for your home.
 To help you better understand why your garage door won't close, we've listed a few of the most common reasons behind the issue.
-Take a look.

 The Photo Eye Is Blocked

-If your home has a modern garage door, it likely has two photo eye sensors that will prevent the door from closing when obstacles are present in the door's path.
+If your home has a modern garage door, it likely has two photo eye sensors that will prevent the door from closing when obstacles are in the door's path.
 If an unknown object is blocking the photo-eye sensor, your garage door will refuse to close.

 If you don't find an object in the path of the sensor, dirt and dust accumulation may be blocking the sensor's beam.
-If you've cleaned the photo-eye and the door still won't close, your sensor or its power cord may be damaged.
-If that's the case, we can inspect your door, locate the damage, and perform a garage door opener repair.
+For example, your sensor or its power cord may be damaged if you've cleaned the photo-eye and the door still won't close.

-The Garage Door Opener is Malfunctioning
+The Garage Door Opener Is Malfunctioning

 If new batteries don't fix the issue, the antenna on your opener motor may be damaged or otherwise blocked from the signal.
-Make sure the antenna hangs downward so it can recognize the signal from your remote.
+Make sure the antenna hangs downward to recognize the signal from your remote.

 The Limiter Needs Recalibration